MariaBarros/rino-ski-code-challenge/README.md

 ### Testing the code
 In order to test the code I've written some tests.
 These tests are hosted in the spec directory.
 I you want to see the result of these tests you can type - for example - ``http://localhost:5000/testRunner.html `` in your browser.

+### Running the game
+You can play the game using lite-server.
+If you don´t have installed lite-server, run:

+``npm install lite-server``

+and then, run ``lite serve`` in the application root.